iaBIH/pr-vue-tutorial/docs/Ubuntu.md

   - to build the executable app

          yarn electron:build
+         # to build for windows
+         yarn electron:build --win nsis

     the executable setup file can be found in dist_electron folder

 # Create a new vue project with java backend for ARX